consensus-shipyard/ipc/README.md

-# ipc-client
+# ipc-agent
-Implementation of an IPC client
+Implementation of an IPC agent